-Of course staff are one of the biggest costs to any company.
+Of course, staff are one of the biggest costs to any company.
 Therefore maximising staff efficiency is a crucial part of success.
 PIM systems are tools which really aid that efficiency, providing one source of truth for all product information and even automating much of the sales process.
 Everyone who needs it has access to accurate data, whenever they want it.
-It's well organised and easily locatable within the PIM.
+It's well-organised and easily locatable within the PIM.
 Furthermore, that product information is being automatically sent to Amazon, catalogues and wherever else by the PIM, without someone having to do it.
-This time saving allows sales people to spend more of their time, well, selling!
-Not getting bogged down manually updating every single website and platform with the latest specifications.
+This time saving allows salespeople to spend more of their time, well, selling!
+Not getting bogged down by having to manually update every single website and platform with the latest specifications.

 Expand Into New Markets